 This is the online home of David Healey, author of thrilling historical fiction and regional histories.
 Over the years, quite a lot has been added to the site, so this page will help you get started with navigating HealeyInk.
-Please start by getting your free ebook!
+Please start by getting your audiobook or your free ebook!

 New release … DEADLY ANTHEM